By Michael W. Howell

 In this article I do not want to place new ideas, thoughts, or anything foreign in your memory, I simply want to ask you how you remember things.
 All the questions I ask you are all examples that have already been exposed online, in articles and social media, but it may be first you have heard of these things.

 The first I want to ask you is relative to the movie Forrest Gump.
-In the movie in the opening scene Forrest is sitting on a park bench waiting for a bus to arrive.
+In the movie, in the opening scene, Forrest is sitting on a park bench waiting for a bus to arrive.
 A lady sits next to him and Forrest Gump introduces himself to the lady and starts a conversation with her.
 He pulls out a box of chocolates and offers her some of his chocolate.
-In this dialogue with her he says the now famous line.
-I will state the line and leave a blank in the word at question.
+In this dialogue with her, he says the now famous line.
+I will state the line and leave a blank in the word a question.

 Momma always said life ____ like a box of chocolates.
 You never know what you are going to get.